andersonopt/website/content/solutions/ao-energy-market.md

     Easily simulate projects across thousands of power system scenarios to evaluate and optimize basis risk, market pricing, congestion, and overall financial upside of renewable and storage projects using the latest research in production cost, unit commitment, capacity expansion, and uncertainty modeling.
   thumbnail: macbook.png
 software:
-  title: 'How can AO Energy Markets impact your business? '
+  title: 'How can AO Energy Markets improve your business? '
   benefits:
   - benefit: Expedite modeling timelines
     icon: star.svg